Skip to main content

 By Featured, neck pain, Osteopathy

-Advice for Neck pain prevention
+Essential Advice for Preventing Neck Pain

 Causes of Neck pain

-Whilst we hear of disc injuries and arthritis the main cause of neck pain is overworked or fatigued muscles
+Whilst we hear of disc injuries and arthritis the main cause of neck pain is overworked or fatigued muscles.

-So our bodies could be forgiven for thinking that this is our desired position
+So our bodies could be forgiven for thinking that this is our desired position.

 Hips flexed, upper back arched, arms forward, head up!

-Adaptability of our bodies
+Adaptability of Our Bodies

 Preventing Neck Pain Advice #1